Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Desember 2025 06.26.43 UTC
+- WIB: Rabu, 3 Desember 2025 09.16.24 UTC
-- WITA: Rabu, 3 Desember 2025 07.26.43 UTC
+- WITA: Rabu, 3 Desember 2025 10.16.24 UTC
-- WIT: Rabu, 3 Desember 2025 08.26.43 UTC
+- WIT: Rabu, 3 Desember 2025 11.16.24 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"It is during our darkest moments that we must focus to see the light."

-Kategori: attitude
+Kategori: inspirational